imthenachoman/nSPTiles/temp.md

-tile left offset | how far from the left the tile should be in pixels tile top offset | how far from the top the tile should be in pixels tile border width | if you want an empty gap/white-space beteween tiles
-<a name="zoom">tile zoom on hover</a> | zoom effect for the tile by temporarilly making the tile border width 0 when the mouse is over the tile
-tile background color | background color for the tile (check [here](#color) for details) tile background opacity | opacity for the background tile background color on hover | same as above but for when the mouse is over the tile
+tile left offset | how far from the left the tile should be in pixels tile top offset | how far from the top the tile should be in pixels tile border width | if you want an empty gap/white-space beteween tiles tile zoom on hover | <a name="zoom">zoom</a> effect for the tile by temporarilly making the tile border width 0 when the mouse is over the tile tile background color | background color for the tile (check [here](#color) for details) tile background opacity | opacity for the background tile background color on hover | same as above but for when the mouse is over the tile